rezahusain/rubric/sdf/final-project/technical.md

 [ ] Does the README.md give users a detailed description of the project?

-[ ] May include title, description, install steps, contribution guidelines and anything else that might be helpful.
+[ ] Includes title, description, install steps, contribution guidelines and anything else that might be helpful.

-[ ] Should be formatted using Markdown
+[ ] Formatted using Markdown

 [ ] May include screenshots or diagrams if applicable